ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression-with-la-schema.md

 2. Add your program from 2.2.3 with filename `microbit-program-2-2-3.js`.
 3. Add your program from 2.2.4 with filename `microbit-program-2-2-4.js`.
 4. Add your program from 2.2.5 with filename `microbit-program-2-2-5.js`.
+4. Add your program from 2.2.6 with filename `microbit-program-2-2-6.js`.

 In the [Lab Notebook](README.md):

 1. Answer the questions and show your work for 2.2.1 in well-formatted Markdown, including whatever images, tables, or other graphical elements you find necessary.
 2. Link to the program from 2.2.2.
 3. Link to a demo video showing the execution of the program from 2.2.2.
-2. Link to the program from 2.2.3.
+4. Link to the program from 2.2.3.
-3. Link to a demo video showing the execution of the program from 2.2.3.
+5. Link to a demo video showing the execution of the program from 2.2.3.
-2. Link to the program from 2.2.4.
+6. Link to the program from 2.2.4.
-3. Link to a demo video showing the execution of the program from 2.2.4.
+7. Link to a demo video showing the execution of the program from 2.2.4.
-2. Link to the program from 2.2.5.
+8. Link to the program from 2.2.5.
-3. Link to a demo video showing the execution of the program from 2.2.5.
+9. Link to a demo video showing the execution of the program from 2.2.5.
+10. Link to the program from 2.2.6.
+11. Link to a demo video showing the execution of the program from 2.2.6.